meshachdamilare/awesome-gensyn/README.md

 Zama's FHE libraries and solutions

 - [rl-swarm](https://github.com/gensyn-ai/rl-swarm): A fully open source framework for creating RL training swarms over the internet.
-- [blockassist](https://github.com/gensyn-ai/blockassist): BlockAssist is an AI assistant that learns from its user’s actions in Minecraft.
+- [blockassist](https://github.com/gensyn-ai/blockassist): An open-source AI assistant that learns from your Minecraft gameplay, training locally and running on your device.
 - [codeassist](https://github.com/gensyn-ai/codeassist): A completely private and local AI coding assistant, developed by Gensyn.
 It helps you practice programming problems and train a novel assistant to help you code.
 - [rl-swarm-contracts](https://github.com/gensyn-ai/rl-swarm-contracts): Smart contracts for the RL Swarm project, focusing on coordinating swarm behavior onchain.
 - [hdee](https://github.com/gensyn-ai/hdee): Open source code for the paper: HDEE: Heterogeneous Domain Expert Ensemble.